Rugby League Super 8s

-The Rugby League Super 8s were a feature of the British rugby league system, between 2015 and 2018, and were played in the top three professional divisions.
-Following the completion of the regular season home-and-away fixtures in the Super League, the Championship and League 1, teams split into smaller divisions of 8 based on their finishing positions on the league table; the teams then played an additional fixture against each of the seven other teams in their division to determine the final standings.
+The Rugby League Super 8s are a feature of the British rugby league system.
+Between 2015 and 2018 they were played in the top three professional divisions.
+Following the completion of the regular season home-and-away fixtures in the Super League, the Championship and League One, teams split into smaller divisions of eight based on their finishing positions on the league table; the teams then played an additional fixture against each of the seven other teams in their division to determine the final standings.

+The Super 8s were scheduled to return from the 2025 season and determine promotion and relegation between the Championship and League One.
+However, in August 2025 the Rugby Football League decided to merge the Championship and League One from 2026 and the Super 8s were therefore no longer needed.

 Regular season

 Super League

 The Super League season sees teams play each other home and away, and one team for a third time at the Magic Weekend.
 After 23 games, the league table is frozen and the teams are split up into "Super 8s".
 Teams finishing in the top 8 will play 7 more games each as they compete in the Super League Super 8 group for a place in the Grand Final.
 Teams finishing in the bottom four will join the top 4 teams from the Championship in The Qualifiers Super 8 group and also play 7 more games each for a place in the next years Super League competition.